Pope Francis’ Homily at Extraordinary ‘Urbi et Orbi’ Blessing

 Let us try to understand.
 In what does the lack of the disciples’ faith consist, as contrasted with Jesus’ trust?
 They had not stopped believing in him; in fact, they called on him.
 But we see how they call on him: “Teacher, do you not care if we perish?” (v.
 38).
 Do you not care: they think that Jesus is not interested in them, does not care about them.
 One of the things that hurts us and our families most when we hear it said is: “Do you not care about me?”
 It is a phrase that wounds and unleashes storms in our hearts.
 It would have shaken Jesus too.
 Because he, more than anyone, cares about us.
 Indeed, once they have called on him, he saves his disciples from their discouragement.

 The storm exposes our vulnerability and uncovers those false and superfluous certainties around which we have constructed our daily schedules, our projects, our habits and priorities.
 It shows us how we have allowed to become dull and feeble the very things that nourish, sustain and strengthen our lives and our communities.
-The tempest lays bare all our pre-packaged ideas and forgetfulness of what nourishes our people’s souls; all those attempts that anesthetize us with ways of thinking and acting that supposedly “save” us, but instead prove incapable of putting us in touch with our roots and keeping alive the memory of those who have gone before us.
+The tempest lays bare all our prepackaged ideas and forgetfulness of what nourishes our people’s souls; all those attempts that anesthetize us with ways of thinking and acting that supposedly “save” us, but instead prove incapable of putting us in touch with our roots and keeping alive the memory of those who have gone before us.
 We deprive ourselves of the antibodies we need to confront adversity.

 In this storm, the façade of those stereotypes with which we camouflaged our egos, always worrying about our image, has fallen away, uncovering once more that (blessed) common belonging, of which we cannot be deprived: our belonging as brothers and sisters.